Children born in Norway

-Here you will find information about, National Registry, name selection, national identity number and parental responsibility, among other things .
+Have you had a baby in Norway?
+Here you can find information about notifications of birth, name selection, national identity numbers and parental responsibility, among other things.

 After the child is born, the hospital sends an automatic notice of birth to the Tax Administration.

-In the event the child is born without a doctor or midwife in attendance, the mother herself must notify the Tax Administration of the birth.
+In the event that a child is born in Norway without a doctor or midwife present

 Parents (husband and wife) who are married at the time of birth do not need to do anything.
 The husband is automatically assumed to be the child's father.
 Married parents (husband and wife) automatically receive shared parental responsibility.